mjhea0/mjhea0.github.com/_posts/2018/2018-02-26-dockerizing-an-angular-app.markdown

 categories: [docker, angular]
 keywords: "docker, angular, javascript, containerization, multistage builds, nginx, protractor, karma"
 description: "This tutorial demonstrates how to Dockerize an Angular app."
+redirect_from:
+  - /blog/2018/02/26/dockerizing-an-angular-app/
 ---

 [Docker](https://www.docker.com/) is a containerization tool used to streamline application development and deployment workflows across various environments.

 This tutorial shows how to Dockerize an [Angular](https://angular.io/) app, built with the [Angular CLI](https://cli.angular.io/), using Docker along with Docker Compose and Docker Machine for both development and production.
 We'll specifically focus on-